dry-python/classes/docs/pages/concept.rst

        F2                         --> F3["Calling"]

 Let's walk through this process step by step.
-The first on is "Typeclass definition", where we create a new typeclass:
+The first one is "Typeclass definition", where we create a new typeclass:

 .. code:: python